Gunman of UAE consulate in Kerala capital attempts suicide | Headlines

 Gunman of UAE consulate in Kerala capital attempts suicide

 A gunman of Kerala Police posted at the UAE consulate here allegedly tried to end his life at nearby Thumba on Friday, a day after he was reported missing by his family.
-Police said Jay Ghosh was found lying with a bleeding wrist near his ancestral home after he allegedly cut his veins and had been admitted to a private hospital here.
+Police said Jay Ghosh allegedly slashed his wrist, resulting in bleeding.
+He was found lying near his ancestral home and had been admitted to a private hospital here.

+The condition of the policeman was stated to be stable, they said.
+He had gone missing from his home on Thursday night and a police complaint had been filed by his family, police said.

 - READ MORE ON: